openeuropa/oe_theme/README.md

 As a result, if your `PageHeaderMetadata` plugins provide such data, it will no longer be displayed.

-#### ECL templates
+#### ECL branding

-In 2.9.0 we introduced support for ECL templates (read above for more information).
-The OpenEuropa Theme will use the "Standardised" template, visit the theme configuration page if you need to change that and use the "Core" ECL template instead.
+In 2.10.0 we introduced support for ECL branding (read above for more information).
+The OpenEuropa Theme will use the "Core" branding, visit the theme configuration page if you need to change that and use the "Standardised" branding instead.

 ### Upgrade from 1.x to 2.x